-- Assign ELL students to partner-read the story with strong English readers/speakers.
+- 1. Assign ELL students to partner-read the story with strong English readers/speakers.
 Students can alternate reading between pages, repeat passages after one another, or listen to the more fluent reader. - 2.
 Have each student write three questions about the story.
-Then let students pair up and discuss the answers to the questions. - Depending on students' level of English proficiency, after the first reading: - Review each chapter and have students summarize what is happening in the chapter, first orally, then in writing. - Have students work in pairs to retell either the plot of the story or key details.
-Then ask students to write a short summary, synopsis, or opinion about what they have read.

-- 4. Have students give a short talk about how Ira's story inspired them and his persistence to continue acting in the theatre despite racism and obstacles along the way. - 5.
+Then let students pair up and discuss the answers to the questions. - 3.
+Depending on students' level of English proficiency, after the first reading: - Review the illustrations and have students summarize what is happening, first orally, and then in writing. - Have students work in pairs to retell either the plot of the story or key details from different spreads.
+Then ask students to write a short summary or opinion about what they have read. - 4.
+Have students give a short talk about how Jim's story inspired them and his persistence for to attend school and work despite family tragedy, racism, and overall injustices against Native people. - 5.
 The book contains several content-specific and academic words that may be unfamiliar to students.
 Based on students' prior knowledge, review some or all of the vocabulary.
 Expose English Language Learners to multiple vocabulary strategies.
 Have students make predictions about word meanings, write the meaning of the word or phrase in their own words, draw a picture of the meaning of the word, list synonyms and antonyms, create an action for each word, and write a meaningful sentence that demonstrates the definition of the word.
 Guide students to the glossary at the back of the book for further definitions. - 6.
-Use the text features to help ELL students make sense of what they're reading.
-The table of contents, chapter titles, callout boxes, bolded words, and diagrams are all visual, vocabulary, and content aids in helping students prepare to engage with the text. - 7.
 There are many terms pertaining to different Indian boarding schools and wars that happened during Jim's life.
 Create a chart with all of the different schools, historical figures, and wars that were happening during the time period.
-Keep the graphic organizer up throughout the course of using the book. - 8.
+Keep the graphic organizer up throughout the course of using the book. - 7.
 There are schools and places that are mentioned throughout the book where Jim travels.
 For students who may be unfamiliar, consider displaying a map of the United States highlighting the schools that Jim attends and the cities where he goes during his athletic career.
 Label significant places as your students move through the book.
 Make sure to mark your students' town/city on the map as well.